ad-freiburg/qlever/README.md

     a                   0   1   1
     drug                0   1   1

+Note that some form of entity recognition / linking has been done.
 This file is used to build the text index from.

 b) Docsfile